Electrolytic Conservation Of Iron & Steel Artefacts

 Once an appropriate length of time has elapsed, it will be time to switch off the power and remove the artefact from the electrolyte.

-Put the artefact somewhere warm for a few days to ensure it is completely dry, then you can get to work with a small wire brush to remove the remaining deposits, and depending on the exact composition of the original iron, you should be able to uncover the original surface of the artefact, now preserved in a graphite-coloured material, mainly Fe₃O₄ and some metallic iron.
-If there are stubborn crusts of rust still adhering, you can gently try to dislodge them using a sharp tool but be careful not to flake off that fragile surface.
+Put the artefact somewhere warm for a few days to ensure it's completely dry, then you can get to work on the messy bit: with a small wire brush, remove the remaining soot-like deposits, and depending on the exact composition of the original iron, you should be presented with the original surface of the artefact, now preserved in a graphite-coloured material, mainly Fe₃O₄ along with metallic iron.
+If there are stubborn crusts of rust still adhering, you can gently dislodge them using a sharp tool.
+Finally, use a volatile liquid such as paint thinner or petrol to wash the dust off the artefact, and allow it to dry; don't use water at this stage, or you risk the item rapidly rusting again!

 Back to top